fszale/school-of-titans/docs/tools.md

 - To “avoid offending people”: Often people give in to avoid upsetting someone.
 Don’t fear to say no, but always say it with respect toward the other person.
 When you treat a person who is asking you for favor with respect, you’ve done everything you can or should do.
 This knowledge can liberate you from feeling guilty.
 - To “avoid disappointing people”: When you feel you’ve let someone down by saying no, remorse can soon follow.
 Remember that feeling remorseful for standing up for yourself isn’t appropriate.
 It’s not your job to protect others from disappointment when you decline their requests.
-- To “avoid seeming selfish”: Often, people adopt a constant yes attitude because they don’t want others to think of them as selfish.
-If you consistently place the needs of others ahead of your own, your life will suffer.
-- To “help others”: People like to feel good about themselves.
-One of the best ways is to assist others, but that’s short-sighted.
-Your time, money and attention are limited.
-Be selective in how you give away your assets.
-- To build up “low self-esteem”: People who lack self-esteem often mistakenly believe their time has less value than that of other people.
-When you say no, your self-esteem can actually increase.
 - To get “others to like us”: You think that when you say no to others, they’ll like you less.
 In fact, they’ll like you more and will respect you more, too.
-- To “appear valuable”: Everyone wants to feel appreciated.
-But don’t succumb to the rush of helping others to the point that you undermine your own needs.
-You are valuable to others when you help them, but don’t put your life on hold to assist others.
 - To avoid “missing out on opportunities”: Do you fear saying no to important people, like your boss?
 Do you worry that if you don’t do what the boss wants, he or she won’t think of you when other opportunities appear?
 Are you in danger of wasting your time doing something inconsequential for your manager to get a future chance to do something consequential for yourself?
 Instead, do consequential things to get on the path to being offered even more consequential things.
-- To avoid “emotional bullying”: Bullies won’t let up until you agree to do what they want.
-Their heavy-handed tactics – yelling, threatening, swearing – are all forms of manipulation.
-See them for what they are and say no firmly and clearly to short-circuit a bully’s power.
 - To prevent “conflict”: Sometimes conflict is impossible to avoid and harmony seems impossible to achieve.
 Be brave enough to embrace conflict to protect yourself.
 When you say yes to duck a confrontation, you only confirm the notion that your feelings matter least.

 When you always consent to put others’ needs ahead of your own -- you throw away your most valued non renewable resource -- your precious time.